Climbing

 Summer 2025

-I picked up climbing again after a semester off.
-I can currently do around half of the V3s and some of the soft V4s in the gym.
-The goal I give myself is to send one new V3 every session and one new V4 every week.
-My strengths are slabs and crimps, but I still struggle with dynos, overhangs, roofs, and long routes that require more strength and stamina.
+I started climbing again after a semester off.
+I could climb around half of the V3s and some of the soft V4s in the gym.
+The goal I gave myself was to send one new V3 every session and one new V4 every week.
+I think it motivated me to keep trying on my projects.
+My strengths are slabs and crimps, but I struggled on dynos, overhangs, roofs, and long routes that required more strength and stamina.

 I also started going to the gym to get stronger.
-It's a bit difficult balancing gym with climbing.
-If I'm not careful about how hard I push myself in the gym, I can accidentally put myself out of commission (for climbing) for 1-2 days.
+It was a bit difficult balancing gym with climbing—If I wasn't careful about how hard I pushed myself in the gym, I could accidentally put myself out of commission (for climbing) for 1-2 days.

 General thoughts